 - This project will evaluate measures related to Cardiovascular conditions that can be used for accountability and public reporting for all populations and in all settings of care.
-The first phase of this project will address topic areas including:

-- Acute Myocardial Infarction (AMI)

-- Cardiac Surgery

-- Cardiac rehabilitation

-- Coronary Artery Disease

-- Percutaneous Coronary Intervention (PCI)

-- NQF solicits new measures for possible endorsement.

-- NQF currently has more than 50 endorsed measures within the cardiovascular area.
-Endorsed measures undergo periodic evaluation to maintain endorsement-"maintenance".
+The second phase of this project will address topic areas including: - Acute Myocardial Infarction (AMI) - Percutaneous Coronary Intervention (PCI) - NQF solicits new measures for possible endorsement. - NQF currently has more than 50 endorsed measures within the cardiovascular area.
+Endorsed measures undergo periodic evaluation to maintain endorsement - "maintenance."

-Cardiovascular Portfolio of Measures Under Review Measures for maintenance evaluation
+Cardiovascular Portfolio of Measures Under Review

+Measures for Maintenance Evaluation